Six Signs Your CTMS is Ready for an Upgrade

 Reporting and analysis are constrained when using multiple tools and reconciling information from disconnected datasets adds additional steps.
 As 48% of sites fail to meet their enrollment targets7, proactively identifying low-enrolling/no-enrolling sites becomes even more crucial.
 If you are unable to pull this information quickly and easily from your legacy CTMS, that’s a clear sign it’s time for an upgrade.

 These six key signs will help you determine if your organization could benefit from a CTMS upgrade.
 For more industry trends and drivers for improvement, watch this webinar.
-Stay tuned for the next blog in our series, “How to Assess the Health of Your Trial Management Operations.”
+Read the next blog in our series, “How to Assess the Health of Your Trial Management Operations.”

 1. Veeva 2019 Clinical Operations Survey